studiopress/atomic-blocks/README.txt

 17. Spacer and Divider Block

 == Changelog ==
+= 2.9.0 =
+* Atomic Blocks has moved!
+Same powerful blocks, same beautiful designs, same innovative team.
+Atomic Blocks has been renamed to Genesis Blocks.
+Update now to learn more!

 = 2.8.6 =
 * Fixed issue with the Post & Page Grid block where automatic excerpts did not show under certain conditions.
 * Removed unnecessary padding in the editor on full-width Container, Pricing, and Advanced Column blocks.